 Catnip also has a calming and sedative-like effect on humans.
 The leaves have been used for centuries to make a tea that has a relaxing effect and can help with headaches and sleep.

-Once established, catnip plants should grow 2-3’ tall and will likely start spreading themselves out like other members of the mint family.
+Once established, growing catnip plants in your garden should grow 2-3’ tall and will likely start spreading themselves out like other members of the mint family.

-In fact, it’s considered invasive in certain areas, so check guidelines for your region before planting.
-If you’re worried about the plants getting out of control, grow them in containers on your porch.
+In fact, it’s considered invasive in certain areas, so check guidelines for your region before planting in your garden.
+If you’re worried about the catnip plants getting out of control, try growing them in containers on your porch.

 Catnip blooms with small white or purple flowers that attract bees and other pollinators.
 It also attracts beneficial insects that will eat aphids and help control pests.